JKutt/transformers_segmentation/PGI/dcip/report/document.md

 Recovered models and their distributions a) the true model, b) Tikhonov result, c) PGI result d) PGI with geological segmentation used for the classification.
 ```

+We can see That if we can supply helpful information to the regularization, the recovered model is more geological and closer to the ground truth.

 ## Geological Segmentation with Transformers